Explicit description of all deflators for market models under random horizon with applications to NFLVR: Explicit characterization of all deflators under random horizon

-\subsection{The case of jump-diffusion for $(S,\mathbb F)$}
+\subsubsection{The case of jump-diffusion for $(S,\mathbb F)$}

-This subsection focuses on the important case of a jump-diffusion framework for the market model $(S,\mathbb F)$.
-For this model, we consider two situations depending whether $\tau$ is left to be an arbitrary random time or a particular example.
-Herein, we suppose that a standard Brownian motion $W$ and a Poisson process $N$ with intensity $\lambda>0$ are defined on the probability space $(\Omega, {\cal F}, P)$, and the filtration $\mathbb F$ is the completed and right continuous filtration generated by $W$ and $N$.
+This subsection focuses on a particular case of a jump-diffusion process for the market model $(S,\mathbb F)$.
+Herein, we suppose that a standard Brownian motion $W$ and a Poisson process $N$ with intensity $\lambda>0$ are defined on the probability space $(\Omega, {\cal F}, P)$ and are independent.
+Let $\mathbb F$ be the completed and right continuous filtration generated by $W$ and $N$.
 The stock's price process is supposed to have the following dynamics